20 Korean Drama Phrases You’ll Start Hearing Everywhere

-But here's what most Korean drama learners get wrong.
 They assume that if they understand a phrase while watching, they can use it in conversation.
 Understanding and using are two very different things.
-That gap is exactly what this guide is designed to close.
+So I want to focus more on phrases people really use outside dramas too.

 That said, not every phrase you hear in a drama belongs in your daily conversation toolkit.